dataloop-ai-apps/rag-multimodal-processors/ARCHITECTURE.md

 )
 ```

-All stages receive the same config dict for consistency.
+All operations receive the same config dict for consistency.